 The Grizzlies’ decision to give Lofton a two-way deal was previously reported.
 He was named to the All-Conference USA First Team during his sophomore year at Louisiana Tech last season but went undrafted.

-With Williams and Lofton on two-way deals, the Grizzlies have waived guard Tyrell Terry, who signed a two-year, two-year contract last season.
+With Williams and Lofton on two-way deals, the Grizzlies have waived guard Tyrell Terry, who signed a two-year, two-way contract last season.
 Terry, drafted by Dallas in 2020, appeared in two games with Memphis in ’21/22.

 The Grizzlies still have one unsigned draftee, No. 38 pick Kennedy Chandler.
 His deal will likely be completed once the July moratorium ends.